This is the multi-page printable view of this section. Click here to print.

 kubectl -n api-gateway get secret ingress-certificate-secret -o jsonpath='{.data.ca\.crt}' | base64 -d > CA.pemUse the

-Use the PPC fqdn in place of the ESA IP address wherever required in your configuration.
+Use the PPC address in place of the ESA IP address wherever required in your configuration.

 Log Forwarder Setup with PPC